-One day cancer patients may be able to get an entire radiotherapy cycle in less than a second instead of undergoing treatment over several weeks.
+Cancer patients may someday be able to get a full course of radiation therapy in less than a second instead of undergoing treatment over the course of several weeks.
 Researchers at the University of Pennsylvania have taken the first steps to make this a reality.

 It is an experimental paradigm known as Flash radiation therapy, and could represent a radical change for the world of oncology in the future.
 In this study, the researchers also found that Flash radiation therapy has the same effect on tumors as traditional photon radiation.
 In addition, it saves healthy tissues thanks to the shorter exposure time.

-"It is the first time that someone has published results that demonstrate the feasibility of using protons and not electrons", said the senior author of the study James M. Metz.
+"This is the first time that anyone has published results that demonstrate the feasibility of using protons and not electrons", said the senior author of the study James M. Metz.

 Metz noted that other research teams have generated similar doses using electrons, which do not penetrate deep enough into the body to be clinically useful as a cancer treatment for internal cancers.

-Other groups have tried the conventional photon approach, but currently available treatment devices do not have the ability to generate the necessary dosage.
+Other groups have tried the conventional photon approach, but currently available treatment devices lack the ability to generate the required dosage.